josmar-crwdstffng/angular/aio/content/guide/property-binding.md

 <code-example path="property-binding/src/app/app.component.html" region="model-property-binding" header="src/app/app.component.html"></code-example>

 ## Toggling button functionality

-To disable a button's functionality depending on a Boolean value, bind the DOM `disabled` property to a property in the class that is `true` or `false`.
+To disable the functionality of a button depending on a Boolean value, bind the DOM `disabled` property to a property in the class that is `true` or `false`.

 <code-example path="property-binding/src/app/app.component.html" region="disabled-button" header="src/app/app.component.html"></code-example>